 If you’re looking for a travel rewards credit card with no annual fee, we know it can be hard to pinpoint the choice that both fits your lifestyle and offers the right kinds of redemption options.
 Read on for our picks in these categories.

-Here’s why: The Discover it® Miles travel rewards credit card could be the right fit for anyone who wants to earn points or miles at a steady rate no matter what they’re purchasing.
+Here’s why: The Discover it® Miles travel rewards credit card could be the right fit for anyone who wants to earn miles at a steady rate no matter what they’re purchasing.

-With the Discover it® Miles travel rewards credit card, you will earn a flat rate of 1.5 miles per $1 spent on every purchase.
-For comparison, many travel credit cards with no annual fee will allow heightened rates on one or two categories — like three points on gas — without any accompanying multiplier for other kinds of purchases
+With the Discover it® Miles travel rewards credit card, you’ll earn a flat rate of 1.5 miles per $1 spent on every purchase.
+For comparison, many travel credit cards with no annual fee will allow heightened rates on one or two categories — like three points on gas — without any accompanying multiplier for other kinds of purchases.